Honky Tonks & Country Songs

 Honky Tonks & Country Songs is the eleventh studio album by American country music artist Joe Nichols.
 It was released on October 25, 2024, via Quartz Hill.
-Three singles have been released from the album, including "Better Than You", a duet with Annie Bosko, which became Nichols' highest charting song on the Billboard Country Airplay chart since 2022.
+One single and two promotional singles have been released from the album, including "Better Than You", a duet with Annie Bosko, which became Nichols' highest charting song on the Billboard Country Airplay chart since 2022.

 Background and recording

 Nichols first announced the album on August 27, 2024, confirming its release for October 25 via Quartz Hill Records.
 The album marked his first full-length project since Good Day for Living in 2022.
 Nichols worked closely with longtime producers Mickey Jack Cones and Derek George.

 According to Nichols, Honky Tonks & Country Songs was heavily inspired by his early career experiences playing in small-town bars and dancehalls: "I've been in a lot of honky tonks.
 They're the only places I could play for a long time, and you learn about being an entertainer there, because people come wanting to hear a good song and have a good time."
 He added that the album aimed to balance upbeat songs with emotionally heavier material, reflecting his philosophy that country music's role is "to make people feel good" in different ways.

 Nichols also emphasized that his voice was in its strongest form in years, allowing him to reconnect with his early "old-school" vocal style during the recording sessions.

 On October 19, 2024, Nichols headlined a release party at Gilley's Dallas, coinciding with the venue's 21st anniversary celebration.
 The album was officially released on October 25, 2024, across all digital and physical platforms.
-Leading up to the launch, Nichols co-hosted Backstage Country with Kelly Ford, where he discusses the making of the record and shared stories behind individual songs.
+Leading up to the launch, Nichols co-hosted Backstage Country with Kelly Ford, where he discussed the making of the record and shared stories behind individual songs.